Electron-beam processing

 Nanotechnology is one of the fastest-growing new areas in science and engineering.
-Radiation is early applied tool in this area; arrangement of atoms and ions has been performed using ion or electron beams for many years.
+Radiation is an applied tool in this area; arrangement of atoms and ions has been performed using ion or electron beams for many years.
 New applications concern nanocluster and nanocomposites synthesis.

 Crosslinking

 The crosslinking of polymers through electron-beam processing changes a thermoplastic material into a thermoset.
 When polymers are crosslinked, the molecular movement is severely impeded, making the polymer stable against heat.
 This locking together of molecules is the origin of all of the benefits of crosslinking, including the improvement of the following properties: